-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$50,015.27
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$60,723.43

-Auditors determined that the District inaccurately reported the student data for 36 students for FY 2017, FY 2018 and FY 2019.
-Specifically, auditors found that 15 students were reported with an incorrect enrollment or withdrawal date, 11 students had not attended the District, four students incurred non-fundable intervals due to excessive absences, three students had an incorrectly reported FTE and two students reported as homebound did not have the proper medical certification and/or the required four hours of instruction per week.
-Furthermore, one student was reported with an enrollment period of 10 consecutive unexcused absences.
-In addition, 11 of these students that had data reported incorrectly were also funded with a SPED category.
-As a result of these errors, the District's ADM was overreported by 12.19.
-As a result, the District was overfunded by \$50,015.27 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for 62 students for fiscal years 2018, 2019 and 2020.
+Specifically, auditors found that 28 students had an incorrectly reported exit date, 13 preschool students were reported incorrectly due to an incorrect calendar, eight students had a non-fundable interval due to 10 or more consecutive absences, five preschool students' service dates for SPED were not reported correctly, two students were reported with an incorrect entry date, two students had enrollment periods with 10 unexcused absences, one student had not attended the District, one student was reported with an incorrectly reported FTE, one student was incorrectly limited and one student was incorrectly claimed as homebound.
+In addition, 12 of these students that had data reported incorrectly were also funded with a SPED category.
+As a result of these errors, the District's ADM was overreported by 12.70.
+As a result, the District was overfunded by \$60,723.43 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.